All articles

 1. Standing out in a saturated market

-When Prada teams up with Itchi, the collage artist represented by Studio Artera, the brand isn’t looking for a generic graphic design—it’s seeking a visual universe unlike anything else.
-The work of Itchi, a leading figure in the French collage scene who has also collaborated with Tommy Hilfiger, Vacheron Constantin, and The New York Times, brings a visual identity that cannot be copied: it is uniquely his own.
+When Prada teams up with Itchi, the collage artist represented by Studio Artera, the brand isn’t looking for a graphic design; it’s looking for a visual world unlike anything else.

 Prada x Itchi Artistic Collaboration — Studio Artera

-At Sopra Steria’s 2025 Kick-Off event, which brought together more than 1,000 international senior executives at the Palais des Congrès in Paris, Studio Artera collaborated with artist Léo Caillard, whose works reinterpret classical heritage through a digital lens.
-The result: at an event entirely dedicated to digital transformation, it was art that created the most profound moments of reflection, posing questions that the strategic presentations could not articulate.
+At Sopra Steria’s 2025 Kick-Off event, Studio Artera collaborated with artist Léo Caillard.
+At an event focused on digital transformation, it was art that sparked the most profound moments of reflection.

 3. Strengthen a brand’s cultural legitimacy